-The City of Watertown is receiving funds from the CDBG program as an Entitlement Community for the sixth year.
-The City has been notified by HUD that the annual allocation for our CDBG program will be \$913,077.
+The City of Watertown is receiving funds from the CDBG program as an Entitlement Community for the seventh year.
+Program Year 2020 will the fifth and final year of funding under our 2016-2020 Consolidated Plan.
+The City has been notified by HUD that the annual allocation for our CDBG program will be \$920,779.